f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

     Value for 'password' (<string>): ********
     result File transfer is initiated.(images/tenant/BIGIP-15.1.4-0.0.47.ALL-VELOS.qcow2.zip.bundle)

-If a remote HTTPS server is not available you may also copy the file form the CLI over SCP by adding the **protocol scp** option to the command line:
+If a remote HTTPS server is not available, you may also copy the file form the CLI over SCP by adding the **protocol scp** option to the command line:

 .. code-block:: bash